unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 ```

 To run the chain, we obtain an iterator,
-which we then consume.
+which we then consume to drive the sampling generation.
 To obtain the iterator, we need to specify the initial
-parameters:
+sample:

 ```scala mdoc:silent
   val initialSample = Sample(generatedBy="initial", Parameters(0.0, 10.0))